wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 });
 ```

 But this is a good place to start.
-First, install the beta version of the nexmo-node library, body-parser and a random user name generator:
+First, install the beta version of the nexmo-node library, body-parser, and a random user name generator:

 ```bash
 npm install nexmo@beta body-parser username-generator